Balays33/JavaCoding/README.md

 5. Armstrong number (solution)
 A number is called an Armstrong number if it is equal to the cube of its every digit.
 For example, 153 is an Armstrong number because of 153= 1+ 125+27, which is equal to 1^3+5^3+3^3.
 You need to write a program to check if the given number is Armstrong number or not.

+6. Avoiding deadlock in Java (solution)
+This is one of the interesting programs from Java Interviews, mostly asked to 2 to 3 years of experienced programmers or higher.
+The interviewer simply asked you to write code where a resource is accessed by multiple threads.
+You need to write code in such a way that no deadlock should occur.
+The trick to solving this problem is acquiring resources in order and release them in reverse order, e.g. first acquire resource R1 and only if you have got R1 to go for R2.
+This way, you can avoid deadlock.